 In 2017, California Assembly Bill 1197 amended the Lempert-Keene-Seastrand Oil Spill Prevention and Response Act to mandate a certification program for SMTs representing contingency plan holders in California.
 The formal rulemaking process to implement AB 1197 commenced on July 31, 2020.
 The proposed regulations were amended after the 45-day comment period that ended on September 14, 2020, and a 15-day comment period commenced on January 16, 2021.
-To view the status and associated documents, and to submit comments on the proposed regulations, please visit the Spill Management Teams page under ‘Laws and Regulations’ on OSPR’s web site.
+Following the 15-day comment period, the proposed regulations were amended once more and a second 15-day comment period commenced on February 26, 2021.
+To view the status and associated documents, and to submit comments on the proposed regulations, please visit the Spill Management Teams page.

 Summary of Updates to Proposed Regulations

-The public comments received during the 45-day comment period resulted in updates to the regulations, which are summarized in the document Changes to the proposed regulations after the 45-day comment period (PDF).
+The public comments received during the 15-day comment period resulted in updates to the regulations, which are summarized in the document Changes to the proposed regulations after the 15-day comment period.
 This document is not a comprehensive list of each change to the regulatory text.
 Instead, it focuses on adjustments and clarifications made in response to multiple comments.
-Please see the Addendum to the Initial Statement of Reasons on OSPR’s Proposed Regulations web site for a full listing of amendments.
+Please see the Addendum to the Initial Statement of Reasons on OSPR's Proposed Regulations web page for a full listing of amendments.

 Spill Management Team Training Documents

 To help orient the regulated community and the public to the training requirements for certification, we have created documents summarizing the requirements.
-These documents pertain to the proposed regulations only, and they have been updated to reflect the updates made after the 45-day public comment period that ended on September 14, 2020.
+These documents pertain to the proposed regulations only, and they have been updated to reflect the updates made after the 15-day public comment period that ended on February 1, 2021.